zapabob/ROCm/docs/reference/openmp/openmp.md

 See the complete sample code for global buffer overflow [here](https://github.com/ROCm-Developer-Tools/aomp/blob/aomp-dev/examples/tools/asan/global_buffer_overflow/openmp/vecadd-GBO.cpp).

+### Specialized Kernels

+Clang will attempt to generate specialized kernels based on compiler options and OpenMP constructs.
+The following specialized kernels are supported:

+- No-Loop

+- Big-Jump-Loop

+- Cross-Team (Xteam) Reductions

+To enable the generation of specialized kernels, follow these guidelines:

+- Do not specify teams, threads, and schedule-related environment variables.
+The `num_teams` clause in an OpenMP target construct acts as an override and prevents the generation of the No-Loop kernel.
+If the specification of `num_teams` clause is a user requirement then clang tries to generate the Big-Jump-Loop kernel instead of the No-Loop kernel.

+- Assert the absence of the teams, threads, and schedule-related environment variables by adding the command-line option `-fopenmp-target-ignore-env-vars`.

+- To automatically enable the specialized kernel generation, use `-Ofast` or `-fopenmp-target-fast` for compilation.

+- To disable specialized kernel generation, use `-fno-openmp-target-ignore-env-vars`.

-### No-loop Kernel Generation
+#### No-Loop Kernel Generation

-The No-loop kernel generation feature optimizes the compiler performance by generating a specialized kernel for certain OpenMP Target Constructs such as target teams distribute parallel for.
-The specialized kernel generation assumes that every thread executes a single iteration of the user loop, which implies that the runtime launches a total number of GPU threads equal to or greater than the iteration space size of the target region loop.
+The No-loop kernel generation feature optimizes the compiler performance by generating a specialized kernel for certain OpenMP target constructs such as target teams distribute parallel for.
+The specialized kernel generation feature assumes every thread executes a single iteration of the user loop, which leads the runtime to launch a total number of GPU threads equal to or greater than the iteration space size of the target region loop.
 This allows the compiler to generate code for the loop body without an enclosing loop, resulting in reduced control-flow complexity and potentially better performance.

-To enable the generation of the specialized kernel, follow these guidelines:

-- Do not specify teams, threads, and schedule-related environment variables.
-The `num_teams` or a `thread_limit` clause in an OpenMP target construct acts as an override and prevents the generation of the specialized kernel.
-As the user is unable to specify the number of teams and threads used within target regions in the absence of the above-mentioned environment variables, the runtime will select the best values for the launch configuration based on runtime knowledge of the program.

-- Assert the absence of the above-mentioned environment variables by adding the command-line option `-fopenmp-target-ignore-env-vars`.
-This option also allows programmers to enable the No-loop functionality at lower optimization levels.

-- Also, the No-loop functionality is automatically enabled when `-O3` or `-Ofast` is used for compilation.
-To disable this feature, use `-fno-openmp-target-ignore-env-vars`.

-Note The compiler might not generate the No-loop kernel in certain scenarios where the performance improvement is not substantial.

-### Cross-Team Optimized Reductions
+#### Big-Jump-Loop Kernel Generation

+A No-Loop kernel is not generated if the OpenMP teams construct uses a `num_teams` clause.
+Instead, the compiler attempts to generate a different specialized kernel called the Big-Jump-Loop kernel.
+The compiler launches the kernel with a grid size determined by the number of teams specified by the OpenMP `num_teams` clause and the `blocksize` chosen either by the compiler or specified by the corresponding OpenMP clause.

+#### Xteam Optimized Reduction Kernel Generation

-In scenarios where a No-loop kernel is generated but the OpenMP construct has a reduction clause, the compiler may generate optimized code utilizing efficient Cross-Team (Xteam) communication.
-No separate user option is required, and there is a significant performance improvement with Xteam reduction.
-New APIs for Xteam reduction are implemented in the device runtime, and clang generates these APIs automatically.
+If the OpenMP construct has a reduction clause, the compiler attempts to generate optimized code by utilizing efficient Xteam communication.
+New APIs for Xteam reduction are implemented in the device runtime and are automatically generated by clang.